 Make a point of answering the question.
 Who knows, you may be the only person who answers it.
 And if you are, you will more than likely get an answer.

 Here’s how I would go about answering it: “Hi, you asked X at the end of the post.
 Well, the answer to your question is Y.” Of course, Y is where you answer in detail.

 Leave a thought-provoking opinion

-Leaving a thought-provoking opinion shows the blogger that you took the time to read his post…something most people don’t do, which is reflected in their short and shallow comments.
+Leaving a thought-provoking opinion shows the blogger that you took the time to read her post…something most people don’t do, which is reflected in their short and shallow comments.

 Furthermore, an insightful opinion will give value to the post.
 So will an additional tip.